Miroberuk/Dumac2018/README.md

 # dumac

-This will contain the publicly available dataset and implemented of our paper when published.
+This will contain the publicly available dataset and implementation of our paper when published.